redhat-et/ilab-on-ocp/standalone/README.md

   * Evaluate model by running MT_Bench with `evaluation` subcommand along with `--eval-type mt-bench` option.
   * Final model evaluation with `evaluation` subcommand along with `--eval-type final` option.
       * Final evaluation runs both MT Bench_Branch and MMLU_Branch
   * Push the final model back to the object store -  same location as the SDG data with `upload-trained-model` subcommand.
+* Dry-run mode to print the generated Kubernetes resources without executing - `--dry-run` option.

 > [!NOTE]
 > Read about InstructLab model evaluation in the [instructlab/eval repository](https://github.com/instructlab/eval/blob/main/README.md).